MarkPark107/MarkPark107.github.io/_posts/2018-06-25-english ways of working.md

   - I met one of my friends yesterday, and he said he quit his job, because the job is too **boring**.
   - I work as an accountant which is one of **dull** jobs.
   - Getting **uninteresting** work is better than out of work.
-  - A **Unstimulating** job makes people feel like being a part of mechine.
+  - A **unstimulating** job makes people feel like being a part of mechine.
 - **repetitive**, **routine** : the work involves doing the same things again and again.
   - Workers in a factory do **repetitive** process, they have a **routine** job.
 - **tiring**, **tough**, **hard**, **demanding** : the work is difficult and makes you tired.
-  - It is obvious you are tired since you get **tiring work**
+  - It is obvious you are tired since you get **tiring work**.
   - The job I got recently is **tough**.
   - I have suffered from the **hard** job for several months.
-  - At the time I accepted a job, I had no idea It would be **demanding**
+  - At the time I accepted a job, I had no idea It would be **demanding**.

 #### Additional Words